cirosantilli/rl-game-2d-grid/cli-options.md

 -   `-S <string>`: (Scenario) choose a named pre-built world scenario.
 TODO way to show scenario list here.
 For now read source.

--   `-s <int>`, `-showFovId <int>`: (View object) Only show what the `int`-th object is able to observe.
+-   `-s <int>`, `-showFovId <int>`: Only show the Field Of Vision for the `int`-th object, i.e., what the i-th object can see.

-    If `-showFovActor` is given, then `int` refers to the `int`-th object that is controlled by an actor of the given type.

-    This notably limits the field of view of the player, but also includes for which player the HUD is about (e.g. score).

-    You are forced to use this if the world is so large that each tile would be less than one pixel wide.
+    If not given, show a global world view.
+This means hat you are forced to use this opion if the world is so large that each tile would be less than one pixel wide.

+    If `-showFovActorType` is given, then `int` refers to the `int`-th object that is controlled by an actor of the given type.

     You do not need to be controlling the observed player: in particular if there are 0 players to be controlled by keyboard, you can just watch the action unroll by itself.
 You can also control one player while observing another, but you will likely go nuts.

+    This opion also determines which object will have its information shown on the HUD.
+    If neither `-s` nor `-a` is given, the HUD shows data for the first `HumanActor` object.

+    Default: 0

 -   `-W <int>`: (Width) window width in pixels.
 Square windows only.
 Must be divisible by the width of the world.
 Default: 500.